isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Cohort Filters Panel
 ^^^^^^^^^^^^^^^^^^^^^^

 This panel displays the selected filters for the cohort.
 Filters are listed under the program name.
-If you click on the program name, the Select Data Set and Select Filters panels to the left will change to display that Program.
+If you click on the program name, the screeb will change to display the information for that program.

 Selecting an X beside a single filter will remove that filter.